Billy Giles

-Billy Giles (3 September 1957, Belfast – 25 September 1998, Belfast) was an Ulster Volunteer Force volunteer who later became active in politics following his release from the Maze Prison in 1997 after serving 14 years of a life sentence for murder.
+Billy Giles (3 September 1957 – 25 September 1998) was an Ulster Volunteer Force volunteer who later became active in politics following his release from the Maze Prison in 1997 after serving 14 years of a life sentence for murder.

 Family life

 Billy Giles was born William Alexander Ellis Giles in Belfast, Northern Ireland on 3 September 1957, and grew up in Island Street, in loyalist east Belfast.
-His father Sam, worked as a plater in the nearby Harland and Wolff shipyard, and his mother, Lily was a housewife.
+His father Sam, worked as a plater in the nearby Harland & Wolff shipyard, and his mother, Lily was a housewife.
 Giles was the eldest of six children.
 The Giles family was very religious, the Protestant church having been the centre of their lives.
 Giles often attended the rallies of Ian Paisley, and was strongly influenced by his sermons.
 His father, a former soldier in the British Army, was a member of the Orange Order, The Royal Black Preceptory, and The Apprentice Boys of Derry.
 His brothers also served in the army.